PanosEko/JokerStats/README.md

 - Swing: User interface framework for desktop application.
 - Apache Derby: Embedded database for data storage.
 - JPA: Object-relational mapping for database interactions.
-- OkHttp: HTTP client for fetching data from OPAP's web service.
+- OkHttp: HTTP & HTTP/2 client for Java applications.
 - JFreeChart: Charting library used to generate informative and visually appealing charts for data visualization.
 - iTextPDF: Open-source library for creating and manipulating PDFs.